tq-systems/meta-tq/doc/README.TQMa8Mx.md

   * IMX327: bayer support with 12 Bit does not work at the moment, only 10 Bit with 1280x720 is tested with gstreamer
   * MIPI CSI does not work reliably.
 It may work, it may fail or even lockup the system
 * When using HDMI the default Audio device changes to HDMI output.
-For osing DAI codec `aplay` requires the parameter `-Dsysdefault:CARD=tqmtlv320aic32`
+  For using DAI codec `aplay` requires the parameter `-Dsysdefault:CARD=tqmtlv320aic32`
+* HDMI: When using large displays, module variants with> = 2 GiB RAM are recommended.
+  It is known that some use cases will not work with less memory.
+Like Weston on a 4K monitor

 ## Build Artifacts